 Our outcomes speak for themselves.
 Please review our facts and figures and if you have any questions don't hesitate to ask.

-The Center for Atrial Fibrillation staff includes a multi-disciplinary group of health care professionals from various Sections and Departments within the Heart and Vascular Institute – designed to provide you with the best expertise to treat your atrial fibrillation.
+The Center for Atrial Fibrillation staff includes a multi-disciplinary group of health care professionals from various Sections and Departments within the Heart, Vascular and Thoracic Institute – designed to provide you with the best expertise to treat your atrial fibrillation.

 Our Medical Team

-Miller Family Heart & Vascular Institute: Cardiovascular Medicine, Section of Electrophysiology and Pacing
+Miller Family Heart, Vascular & Thoracic Institute: Cardiovascular Medicine, Section of Electrophysiology and Pacing

 - Bryan Baranowski, MD